toninoes/modulodromo/azure/github_actions_access_to_azure/README.md

-# Azure Virtual Network Module
+# GitHub Actions access to Azure Module

 This module allows your GitHub Actions workflows to access resources in Azure, without needing to store the Azure credentials as long-lived GitHub secrets.